broadinstitute/adapt/README.md

 ## Contributing

-I welcome contributions to CATCH-dx.
+I welcome contributions to ADAPT.
 This can be in the form of an [issue](https://github.com/broadinstitute/diagnostic-guide-design/issues) or [pull request](https://github.com/broadinstitute/diagnostic-guide-design/pulls).
 If you have questions, please create an [issue](https://github.com/broadinstitute/diagnostic-guide-design/issues) or email **Hayden Metsky** &lt;hayden@mit.edu&gt;.

 ## Citation

-CATCH-dx is not yet published.
+ADAPT is not yet published.
 If you find it useful to your work, please let me know and use the following citations:
   * Metsky HC _et al_.
-Continuous crRNA design for comprehensive diagnostics (CATCH-dx).
+End-to-end sequence design for comprehensive diagnostics (ADAPT).
 Manuscript in preparation.
   * Metsky HC _et al_.
 Capturing sequence diversity in metagenomes with comprehensive and scalable probe design. _Nature Biotechnology_, **37**(2), 160&ndash;168 (2019). doi: [10.1038/s41587-018-0006-x](https://www.nature.com/articles/s41587-018-0006-x)

 ## License

-CATCH-dx is licensed under the terms of the [MIT license](./LICENSE).
+ADAPT is licensed under the terms of the [MIT license](./LICENSE).